Asian Cup Table Tennis Tournament

 The ITTF–ATTU Asian Cup is an annual table tennis competition held by the International Table Tennis Federation (ITTF) and the Asian Table Tennis Union (ATTU).
 The first edition was held in 1983.
-The competition features men's and women's singles events, with 16 players qualifying to take part in each event, subject to a maximum of two players per association.
+The competition features men's and women's singles events, with 32 players qualifying to take part in each event, subject to a maximum of four players per association.

-From 2013 to 2019, the Asian Cup serves as a qualification event for the World Cup.
+Since 2013, the Asian Cup serves as a qualification event for the World Cup.